 Infected or abscessed anal sacs are cleaned with an antiseptic and are then typically treated with antibiotics.
 Your veterinarian may recommend hot compresses applied to the area if she suspects an abscess, and it may take a few flushings for the infection to resolve.

 In some cases, your veterinarian will remove the anal sac or sacs.
 Anal sac disease that does not resolve with treatment, as well as anal sac tumors, usually need to be dealt with by surgical removal.
 While there are potential complications, such as incontinence, most procedures are successful and do not negatively affect your dog’s quality of life.

 While anal sac disease is not always possible to prevent, there are a few things you can do.

 Luckily, anal sac problems are relatively easy to treat.
 Once the underlying issue is resolved, the fishy smell should go away.
-For owners of dogs that require regular anal gland expression, that fishy smell is a reminder to get your dog in to the veterinarian’s office or to the groomer for their next visit.
+If your dog requires regular anal gland expression, that fishy smell is a reminder to get your dog into the veterinarian’s office or to the groomer.